junxit/us-congress-bills-115/bill.md

 >     - **(B)** is not enrolled in a Medicare Advantage plan under part C;
 >     - **(C)** has a current diagnosis for an opioid use disorder; and
 >     - **(D)** meets such other criteria as the Secretary determines appropriate.
 >   - **(2)** *Voluntary participation; limitation on number of participants* An applicable beneficiary may participate in the Program on a voluntary basis and may terminate participation in the Program at any time.
-Not more than 20,000 applicable beneficiaries may participate in the Program.
+Not more than 20,000 applicable beneficiaries may participate in the Program at any time.
 >   - **(3)** *Services* In order to participate in the Program, an applicable beneficiary shall agree to receive opioid use disorder treatment services from a participant.
 Participation under the Program shall not affect coverage of or payment for any other item or service under this title for the applicable beneficiary.
 >   - **(4)** *Beneficiary access to services* Nothing in this section shall be construed as encouraging providers to limit applicable beneficiary access to services covered under this title and applicable beneficiaries shall not be required to relinquish access to any benefit under this title as a condition of receiving services from a participant in the Program.
 > - **(e)** *Payments*